PAYFULL-ODEME/payfull-asp/README.md

 # C# PAyfull SDK Alpha
 ## Still In Alpha Need Testing
 ## Installing
-1. But In Visual Studi
+1. Put In Visual Studio
-##How Tou Use
+## How Tou Use
 ```
     Config config = new Config
     {